DINESHIIITB/iiitb_riscv_drip_irrigation_system/README.md

             dummy=0xFFFFFFFD;
             asm volatile(
             "and x30,x30, %0\n\t"     // Load immediate 1 into x30
-            "or x30, x30,2"                 // output at 2nd bit , that switches on the motor
+            "ori x30, x30,2"                 // output at 2nd bit , that switches on the motor
             :
             :"r"(dummy)
             :"x30"